Dynamics of Quantum Chiral Solitons: Quantization and S-duality

 The remarkable feature of ~\eqref{eq:o2} is the emergence of a finite momentum shift

 which distinguishes integer- from half-integer-spin chains.
 For integer $S$, the soliton dispersion minimum is located at the Brillouin-zone origin because $p_0 = (2\pi/a)\times \mathrm{integer} \equiv 0$.
 In contrast, for half-integer $S$, the soliton band minimum is shifted to the zone boundary, $p_0 \sim \pi/a$.
-This topological spin-parity effect originates from the Berry-phase term in \eqref{eq:L-main} and was previously obtained in the instanton analysis of the quantum sine--Gordon model~\cite{Loss1996,Kato2023}.
+This topological spin-parity effect originates from the Berry-phase term in \eqref{eq:L} and was previously obtained in the instanton analysis of the quantum sine-Gordon model~\cite{Loss1996,Kato2023}.
 Our lattice-based calculation of the soliton dispersion, together with the DMRG results presented in the next sections, provides a direct and independent confirmation of this striking prediction.

-Subsequent steps of the bosonization technology are well-documented [see e.g. \cite{Shankar2017} and Appendix \ref{Appe:sine-Gordon}] and provide a rigorous way to map the sine-Gordon Hamiltonian \eqref{eq:H4-main} to a massive Thirring model (mT), i.e., a Thirring model with massive Dirac fermions \eqref{eq:thirring}.
+Subsequent steps of the bosonization technology are well documented [see, e.g., Ref. \cite{Shankar2017} and Appendix \ref{Appe:sine-Gordon}] and provide a rigorous way to map the sine-Gordon Hamiltonian \eqref{eq:H4-main} to a massive Thirring model (mT), i.e., a Thirring model with massive Dirac fermions \eqref{eq:thirring}.

 The fermionic formulation of the problem becomes particularly transparent at the special value $\kappa = 1$, known as the Luther–Emery point~\cite{Luther1974}, where the mapping yields a noninteracting Hamiltonian that can be readily diagonalized.
 In this limit, the Hamiltonian describes two independent fermionic bands,